Sub-Gaussian heat kernel estimates and quasi Riesz transforms for $1\leq p\leq 2$: boundedness of quasi Riesz transforms

 \subsection{$L^p$ boundedness of quasi Riesz transform for $1<p\leq2$}

 This part is inspired by \cite{CD03} and \cite{Du08}, where (\ref{MI}) and (\ref{Gp}) for $1<p\leq 2$ were shown on manifolds and graphs respectively.

-In the following, we will show (\ref{MI}) and (\ref{Gp}) directly by the method which is used in \cite{St70} to prove the $L^p$ boundedness of the Littlewood-Paley-Stein function (see also \cite[Theorem 1.2]{CDL03}).
+In the following, we will give a different proof of (\ref{MI}) and (\ref{Gp}) on Riemannian manifolds.
+More precisely, we will directly show (\ref{MI}) and (\ref{Gp}) by the method which is used in \cite{St70} to prove the $L^p$ boundedness of the Littlewood-Paley-Stein function (see also \cite[Theorem 1.2]{CDL03}).
 In \cite[Theorem 1.3]{Du08}, an analogue proof was given in the discrete case.

 \begin{prop} Let $M$ be a complete Riemannian manifold.
 Then (\ref{MI}) and (\ref{Gp}) hold for $1<p\leq 2$. \end{prop}